We’re TRADEMARK. Like-minded individuals, united under a common vision: Adamant protection of investments during inevitable periods of risk.

 Gregg is a published author and frequent presenter at industry conferences.
 His most recent articles on Risk Management Trends in Pension Plans were published in the Investment Management Consulting Association’s Investment & Wealth Monitor magazine and in the American Society of Pension Professionals & Actuaries Plan Conusltant magazine.

-Gregg is an Enrolled Actuary (EA), a Member of the American Academy of Actuaries (MAAA), a Certified Investment Management Analyst® (CIMA®), an Accredited Investment Fiduciary® (AIF®) and a Chartered Financial Analyst® (CFA®).
+Gregg is an Enrolled Actuary (EA), a Member of the Society of Pension Actuaries (MSPA), a Certified Investment Management Analyst® (CIMA®), an Accredited Investment Fiduciary® (AIF®) and a Chartered Financial Analyst® (CFA®).
 He graduated with Honors from the University of Texas with a BBA in Actuarial Science and from Georgia State University with a Masters in Finance, specialization in investments, receiving the Atlanta Society of Financial Analysts Award for Outstanding Academic Achievement.

 Mike joined TRADEMARK as the CFO in August of 2013.
 His primary focus is managing the financial and related matters.
 Prior to joining TRADEMARK, Mike spent 29 years at Ernst & Young, 21 of those years as a partner.
 During that time, he specialized in helping manufacturing and consumer products companies develop tax optimization strategies that integrate state, federal, and international planning, acting as the lead partner for companies such as Home Depot, Royal Ahold (Dutch), Michelin North America, Delhaize/Food Lion and Piggly Wiggly Carolina Company.